 Interest rate sensitivity.
-We had \$40.0 million of fixed 5% unsecured subordinated debt as of September 30, 2012, which we repaid in fiscal year 2013, and thus do not have any related interest rate exposure.
+We did not have any debt as of September 30, 2015 and thus do not have any related interest rate exposure.
 Our investment policy requires us to invest funds in excess of current operating requirements.
 The principal objectives of our investment activities are to preserve principal, provide liquidity and maximize income consistent with minimizing risk of material loss.

 Exchange rate sensitivity.
-We consider our exposure to foreign currency exchange rate fluctuations to be minimal, as approximately ten percent of our sales are denominated in foreign currencies.
+We consider our exposure to foreign currency exchange rate fluctuations to be minimal, as approximately 7.8% percent of our sales are denominated in foreign currencies.
 We have not engaged in any hedging or other derivative transactions to date.